Does Windows come with a virus protection program?

 Windows 3.11 virus protection

-Windows 3.11 did include a very basic virus protection program (msav).
+Windows 3.11 did include a basic virus protection program (msav).
 However, this program is no longer updated and is considered out-of-date and should not be used to protect your computer against viruses.

 Bundled virus protection

 Some computer manufacturers (OEMs) include bundled software with their computers often include an antivirus protection program (e.g., McAfee or Norton).
-Although these programs can help keep your computer protected against viruses, make sure it is not a trial version of the program.
+Although these programs help keep your computer protected against viruses, make sure it is not a trial version of the program.
 Many manufactures only include a trial of the virus scanner, which means the program stops working after 30 days.